Nigerian leaders unite against same-sex marriages

 The Prohibition of Same-Sex Marriage Bill last week sailed unopposed through the Senate - the country's highest chamber.

 Under the new bill, same-sex couples entering into either marriage or cohabitation would face jail terms of up to 14 years.

-Those "witnessing" or "abetting" such relationships would also face custodial sentences, and groups that advocate for gay and lesbian rights could also be penalised.'You are evil'
+Those "witnessing" or "abetting" such relationships would also face custodial sentences, and groups that advocate for gay and lesbian rights could also be penalised.

 The lawmakers say they are simply reflecting the prevailing values of Nigerian society.